-If to get vouchers you need to sacrifice some of your salary, this can have an impact on other elements of your finances that depend on how much you earn - such as pension contributions, maternity pay and more.
+If you need to sacrifice some of your salary to get vouchers, this can have an impact on other elements of your finances that depend on how much you earn - such as pension contributions, maternity pay and more.

-This is only likely to be a minor issue for most and easily overcome by the gain from vouchers, but is worth being aware of.
+This is only likely to be a minor issue for most and easily overcome by the gain from vouchers, but it's worth being aware of.

 The impact on childcare tax credits...